staking-foundation/docs/docs/04-lst.md

 - A Staker deposits 1 ETH into the Diva Smart Contract and obtains 1 divETH in their wallet.
 - 1 year later, the staking rewards have been 5% and the Staker sees 1.05 divETH in their wallet.
 - 2 years later, that 1.05 divETH further becomes 1.1025 divETH.
-- The Staker decides to un-stake those 1.1025 divETH with the Diva Smart Contract and obtains 1.1025 ETH in return.
+- The Staker decides to un-stake the 1.1025 divETH with the Diva Smart Contract and obtains 1.1025 ETH in return.

 **1 divETH always represents an underlying value of 1 ETH,** as it is fully backed by ETH.

-divETH can be unstaked through the Diva protocol, by requesting a withdrawal and obtaining the underlying ETH after the withdrawal completes. *This functionality will be available Ethereum allows validator withdrawals, expected in March 2023.*
+divETH can be unstaked through the Diva protocol at any time by requesting a withdrawal and obtaining the underlying ETH after the withdrawal completes.

 ## The divETH liquid staking model

-divETH is a rebasing token, meaning that its balance is updated on a daily basis its exact underlying ETH value.
+divETH is a rebasing token, meaning that its balance is updated on a daily basis to reflect its exact underlying ETH value.
 There are no lock-ups or minimum deposits.

 This mechanism allows divETH to always keep a 1:1 rate vs ETH while automatically reflecting the staking rewards.

-Some other protocols use non-rebasing models more similar to wdivETH described below.
-We have chosen the rebasing model as we believe it to be more intuitive for users, as it doesn't require to apply a conversion rate to calculate the fair ETH value.
+Some other protocols use non-rebasing models more similar to wdivETH as described below.
+Diva utilizes the rebasing model as it does not require Stakers to apply a conversion rate to calculate the fair ETH value, allowing the system to be more intuitive.

 ## The wdivETH wrapping option